TobyLeelsz/TobyLeelsz.github.io/_pages/about.md

 # 🔥 News
 - *2023.09*: &nbsp;🎉🎉 Homepage has been set up.

-# 📝 Publications & Projects
+# 📝 Publications and Projects
 - *2021.9-2021.12* **EDCV Project**, A project designed to use computer vision technics in order to optimize the waiting time in school canteen.

 # 🎖 Honors and Awards